-Did you know reading is scientifically proven to be one of the best ways to reduce stress, lower blood pressure, prevent cognitive decline, and enhance our overall well-being?
-With this in mind, I highly encourage you to pick up one of my favorite books, hide under a blanket, and escape from the world for a while.
-Trust me, your imagination and well-being will thank you.
+Did you know reading is scientifically proven to be one of the best ways to reduce stress, lower blood pressure, prevent cognitive decline and enhance our overall well-being?
+If you haven’t picked up a book in a while for lack of good choices, I compiled a list of my favorite books just for you.

-Vianne’s sister, Isabelle, is a rebellious eighteen-year-old, searching for purpose with all the reckless passion of youth.
-While thousands of Parisians march into the unknown terrors of war, she meets Gaëtan, a partisan who believes the French can fight the Nazis from within France, and she falls in love as only the young can…completely.
-But when he betrays her, Isabelle joins the Resistance and never looks back, risking her life time and again to save others.
+Vianne’s sister, Isabelle, is a rebellious eighteen-year-old, searching for purpose with reckless passion.
+She meets and falls in love with Gaëtan, a partisan who believes the French can fight the Nazis from within France.
+But when he betrays her, Isabelle joins the Resistance, risking her life time and again to save others.

-With courage, grace and powerful insight, bestselling author Kristin Hannah captures the epic panorama of World War II and illuminates an intimate part of history seldom seen: the women’s war.
-The Nightingale tells the stories of two sisters, separated by years and experience, by ideals, passion and circumstance, each embarking on her own dangerous path toward survival, love, and freedom in German-occupied, war-torn France—a heartbreakingly beautiful novel that celebrates the resilience of the human spirit and the durability of women.
-It is a novel for everyone, a novel for a lifetime. –via Goodreads
+This is a story of two sisters, separated by ideals, passion and circumstance, each embarking on her own path toward survival, love, and freedom. -A heartbreakingly beautiful novel that celebrates the resilience of the human spirit and the durability of women. -via Goodreads

 In a mining town in Germany, Werner Pfennig, an orphan, grows up with his younger sister, enchanted by a crude radio they find that brings them news and stories from places they have never seen or imagined.
 Werner becomes an expert at building and fixing these crucial new instruments and is enlisted to use his talent to track down the resistance.
 Deftly interweaving the lives of Marie-Laure and Werner, Doerr illuminates the ways, against all odds, people try to be good to one another. -via Goodreads